Guidelines for the management of artificial reefs in the Marine Park

 - Level 3: medium risk or public interest, requiring public advertising or a public environment report; or

 - Level 4: high risk or complex, requiring an environmental impact statement.

-The permit application assessment fee for these categories is currently (as of 2005) $31,120 and $84,040 respectively.
-These figures will increase in line with the consumer price index.
+There are permit application assessment fees in place for these categories, and these will increase in line with the consumer price index.
 The applicant will also be required to fund the public advertising program and to prepare reasonable supporting material for public information as part of that program.

 The applicant will need to supply all information necessary to assess the application in sufficient detail depending on the level of assessment required.
 We will prepare a terms of reference for each specific artificial reef proposal, which will explain the applicant's information requirements and will include input from consultation with the applicant, other relevant government departments and relevant stakeholders.
 A generic 'supporting advice statement' is available as a guide to the level of detail and issues that must be considered.

 An artificial reef project is considered a major project and the assessment process is expected to include consultation and negotiation between GBRMPA and the applicant, other government agencies, stakeholders and the general public.
 A major project, including public advertiseing, normally requires about six months to two years to complete.